-In order to get 1ms MPRT, you have to enable the Motion Blur Reduction (MBR) technology which essentially inserts black frames between the regular frames in order to reduce the perceived motion blur.
+In order to get 1ms MPRT, you have to enable the Motion Blur Reduction (MBR) technology which essentially inserts black frames between the regular frames in order to decrease the perceived motion blur.

-This method also introduces screen flicker, reduces the monitor’s maximum brightness while active, and cannot work at the same time as FreeSync.
+This method also introduces screen flicker, lowers the monitor’s maximum brightness while active, and cannot operate at the same time as FreeSync.
 Overall, it’s useful in competitive FPS games; otherwise, you can turn it off.